 3 They would proliferate (multiply)

 “For I will have respect unto you, and make you fruitful, and multiply you, and establish my covenant with you.” – (Leviticus 26:9)

 4 They would be in partnership with God.

 “And ye shall eat old store, and bring forth the old because of the new.
 And I will set my tabernacle among you: and my soul shall not abhor you.
 And I will walk among you, and will be your God, and ye shall be my people.
 I am the LORD your God, which brought you forth out of the land of Egypt, that ye should not be their bondmen; and I have broken the bands of your yoke, and made you go upright.” – (Leviticus 26:10-13)

 Sounds like a pretty good deal to me.
-Almost sounds too good to be true, but it was.
+Almost sounds too good to be true, but it wasn’t.
 God held up to His end of the bargain.
 Unfortunately, the people of Israel didn’t choose to continue to follow the Lord.
-Slowly, but surely, they began to get away from the comands of God, and go their own way.
+Slowly, but surely, they began to get away from the commands of God and go their own way.
 Eventually the land was filled with idolatry, apostacy, and immorality; and then God was forced to do the things that are listed in verses 14 – 46.
-The provision and protection that God had once given them was removed, and the people suffered the consequences of their choices.
+The provision and protection that God had once given them was removed and the people suffered the consequences of their choices.

-God has a lot of the same promises to Christians today.
-He said that He would meet our needs, and that He would never leave us nor forsake us.
+God has a lot of the same conditional promises to Christians today.
+He said that He would meet our needs if we were to put Him first in our lives (Matthew 6:33).
 Yet, many of His churches and children today are forsaking Him, just as the Israelites did.
 Why are we so foolish?
-Let’s draw nigh unto God; let’s love Him and submit ourselves to His will for our lives.
+Let’s draw nigh unto God and let’s love Him and submit ourselves to His will for our lives.
 He has our best interests in mind.
 Choose God.
 He is the wise choice.